var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-30538618-1']); _gaq.push(['_trackPageview']);

 Twelve Troubled Jurors is the second publication forming part of the Novella Nostalgia series linking iconic cinema classics with modern stories.

-Twelve Troubled Jurors is the first of five publications which form part of the Novella Nostalgia series linking iconic cinema classics with modern stories.
+Twelve Troubled Jurors is the second of five publications which form part of the Novella Nostalgia series linking iconic cinema classics with modern stories.

 Lunch with Harry

 Is it possible that Audrey Hepburn was in Regent Street, London in 2016?

 Perhaps not.
 But her memory is recreated in the desirable shape of Dr Ella van Houten who accidentally stood on Harry’s foot outside Hamleys, the world’s oldest toy shop.
 Ella was imagining that she was Holly Golightly, the character that Hepburn played in one of the greatest ever romantic films: Breakfast at Tiffany’s’.